metomi/rose/sphinx/tutorial/rose/metadata.rst

 Rose Metadata
 =============

-Metadata can be used to provide information about settings in rose configurations.
+Metadata can be used to provide information about settings in Rose configurations.
 It is used for:

 * Documenting settings.